csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 We can create a prepared statement in which some values are replaced by “?”, thereby specifying that actual values will be provided later.
 The database system compiles the query when it is prepared.
 Each time the query is executed (with new values to replace the “?”s), the database system can reuse the previously compiled form of the query and apply the new values.
 The code fragment in Figure 5.2 shows how prepared statements can be used.

 The prepareStatement method of the Connection class submits an SQL statement for compilation.
 It returns an object of class PreparedStatement.
 At this point, no SQL statement has been executed.
-The executeQuery and execu- teUpdate methods of PreparedStatement class do that.
+The executeQuery and executeUpdate methods of PreparedStatement class do that.
 But before they can be invoked, we must use methods of class PreparedStatement that assign values for the “?” parameters.
 The setStringmethod and other similar methods such as setInt for other basic SQL types allow us to specify the values for the parameters.
 The first argument specifies the “?” parameter for which we are assigning a value (the first parameter is 1, unlike most other Java constructs, which start with 0).
 The second argument specifies the value to be assigned.

-In the example in the figure, we prepare an **insert** statement, set the “?” pa- rameters, and then invoke executeUpdate.
-The final two lines of our example show that parameter assignments remain unchanged until we specifically reas- sign them.
+In the example in the figure, we prepare an **insert** statement, set the “?” parameters, and then invoke executeUpdate.
+The final two lines of our example show that parameter assignments remain unchanged until we specifically reassign them.
 Thus, the final statement, which invokes executeUpdate, inserts the tuple (“88878”, “Perry”, “Finance”, 125000).

 Prepared statements allow for more efficient execution in cases where the same query can be compiled once and then run multiple times with different parameter values.
-However, there is an even more significant advantage to pre- pared statements that makes them the preferred method of executing SQL queries whenever a user-entered value is used, even if the query is to be run only once.
-Suppose that we read in a user-entered value and then use Java string manipu- lation to construct the SQL statement.
+However, there is an even more significant advantage to prepared statements that makes them the preferred method of executing SQL queries whenever a user-entered value is used, even if the query is to be run only once.
+Suppose that we read in a user-entered value and then use Java string manipulation to construct the SQL statement.
 If the user enters certain special characters, such as a single quote, the resulting SQL statement may be syntactically incorrect unless we take extraordinary care in checking the input.
 The setString method does this for us automatically and inserts the needed escape characters to ensure syntactic correctness.

 **5.1 Accessing SQL From a Programming Language 163**